How to Treat Acne Using Oral Medications

 Oral Antibiotics for Mild to Moderate Acne

 Fifty years ago a trip to the family doctor for acne treatment almost always resulted in a prescription for oral antibiotics.
-As antibiotic resistance becomes an increasingly greater problem, however, fewer and fewer doctors prescribe oral antibiotics for mild to moderate common acne, and antibiotics are almost never the first line of treatment.
+As antibiotic resistance becomes an increasingly greater problem, however, fewer and fewer doctors prescribe oral antibiotics for mild to moderate common acne1, and antibiotics are almost never the first line of treatment.

-Minocycline is the most commonly prescribed oral antibiotic for acne.
+Minocycline is the most commonly prescribed oral antibiotic for acne2.
 It has a specific action against the species of bacteria that causes acne, and it also reduces redness and oozing.
 Although this antibiotic is most commonly sold under the trade names Dynacin and Minocin, an extended release version of the drug is most commonly prescribed for acne.

 That’s why most British doctors will prescribe one of the the related antibiotics doxycycline, lymecycline, or oxytetracycline before trying minocycline.
 American doctors, however, are likely to try minocycline first.

 Doxycycline, sold under the trade names Bio-Tab, Doryx, Monodox, and Vibramycin, is another tetracycline antibiotic prescribed to treat pimples.
-While doxycycline is only slightly less effective against acne bacteria than minocycline, it is more likely to trigger skin allergies, and it is not effective for the staph infections that can cause pimple-like boils with round yellow centers.
+While doxycycline is only slightly less effective against acne bacteria than minocycline, it is more likely to trigger skin allergies6, and it is not effective for the staph infections that can cause pimple-like boils with round yellow centers.

 Tetracycline is an older antibiotic sold under the trade names Actisite and Sumycin.
 It is more likely than newer related drugs to cause nausea, diarrhea, and easy sunburn.
 Like both minocycline and doxycycline, it can interfere with the development of the teeth.
-The gums can grow over the teeth, and the enamel can be permanently stained blue.
+The gums can grow over the teeth, and the enamel can be permanently stained blue7.

 In Europe, doctors are reluctant to prescribe these antibiotics to anyone under the age of 22.
 Taken between the ages of 15 and 22, they can permanently stain the teeth at the gum line, and taken before the age of 15, they can turn the entire teeth blue.
 In the United States, however, doctors will usually risk some dental disfigurement by prescribing the medications to patients older than the age of eight.

 Trimethoprim/sulfamethoxazole (termed co-trimoxazole in the UK and Australia), sold as Bactrim and Septra, is a “heavy duty” oral antibiotic for treating severe infection.
-It works by interfering with the enzymes acne bacteria need for making the B vitamin folic acid; they cannot absorb it from your body, so they have to make their own.
+It works by interfering with the enzymes acne bacteria need8 for making the B vitamin folic acid; they cannot absorb it from your body, so they have to make their own.
 In the elderly, this antibiotic can cause fatal kidney failure.